LCD

 • Decrease the Data Cache Line Size to 32 Bytes (set to 64 Bytes when using RGB Bounce Buffer mode).

-• Enable the Bounce Buffer mode for RGB display, and a larger buffer size provides better performance.
-For usage, please refer to documentation.
-Note that in this mode, PSRAM data is first moved to SRAM by the CPU and then transferred to the RGB peripheral via GDMA.
-Therefore, you need to enable CONFIG_ESP32S3_DATA_CACHE_LINE_64B=y simultaneously, or it may lead to screen drifting.
+• Enable the Bounce Buffer mode of the RGB driver.
+The larger the buffer, the better the effect.
+For usage, please refer to the documentation.
+Please note that in this mode, the CPU first moves PSRAM data to SRAM, and then the GDMA transfers data to the RGB peripheral.
+Therefore, it is necessary to enable CONFIG_ESP32S3_DATA_CACHE_LINE_64B=y.
+Otherwise, it may cause the screen to drift.

 • Based on limited testing, for Quad PSRAM at 80 MHz, the highest PCLK setting is around 11 MHz; for Octal PSRAM at 80 MHz, the highest PCLK setting is around 22 MHz; for Octal PSRAM at 120 MHz, the highest PCLK setting is around 30 MHz.